 This blog post contains affiliate links.
 Everyday Eyecandy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 I’ve always been a planner kind of girl.
 And when I became a mom, and a working mom with her own business, I stepped my planner game all the way up!
 But I know that there are so many options for planners out there that it’s hard to find the right planner for you.
 A lot of you are planner girls too ( to-do lists, checklists, calendars oh my) so I thought I’d share with you my list of the best planners for working moms.
 So if you are looking for a new planner, keep reading

 I started off long ago with a notebook and a pen.
 But as life evolved, so did the way I planned.
 My first paper planner was the Erin Condren planner way back in the day.
 But as life has evolved, so has my planner game.

-One thing I’ve learned over the years is that there is no one planner fits all situations.
+One thing I’ve learned over the years is that there is no perfect planner.
 There will always be something that’s not quite what you need.
 As working moms, we need a planner that can help us keep track of all of the mental load that we carry in our heads.
 The grocery list, the kid’s schedules, Dr’s appointments, husband’s schedules, and our own projects.